Homebuyer programs can help you get a better loan or pay for closing costs.

 Many assistance programs require the borrower to complete a homebuyer education class

 Buying a home is an expensive investment.
-The average price of a home in 2019 was around $382,000, according to the Federal Reserve Bank of St. Louis.
+The average price of a home in 2020 was $381,500, according to the Federal Reserve Bank of St. Louis (based on U.S. Census data for the first three quarters).
 Many people often take out a mortgage to pay for a home.
 First-time homebuyers will be glad to know that there are programs, many of them from the federal and state government, that can help reduce costs.

 Some of these loan programs can help you save interest (check out today's mortgage rates here), or pay for upfront costs, like a down payment, while others simply make it easier for less-qualified borrowers to get a mortgage loan at all.